 The benefits of cannabis components like THC and CBD prove to be very promising.
 THC has the ability to reduce nausea and increase appetite.
 It may also decrease pain, inflammation, and muscle problems.
 THC can be consumed by smoking marijuana, but can also be found in oils, edibles, tinctures, and capsules.

 CBD can primarily be found in extractions from the hemp plant.
 CBD products include gels, gummies, oils, supplements, and extracts.
-If you want to enjoy the positive effects of weed without smoking it, drinking boiled dagga tea or using dagga oil to treat diseases like cancer, can be a good alternative.
+If you want to enjoy the positive effects of weed without smoking it, drinking boiled dagga tea.

 Both these components are similar to your body’s own endocannabinoids.
 This means they can easily interact with your cannabinoid receptors.
 This releases neurotransmitters in your brain – and they are responsible for relating messages between the cells.